A Unified Taylor Framework for Revisiting Attribution Methods: Experiments

+To investigate the relationship between attribution performance and three principles, we benchmark the six attribution methods in terms of infidelity and object localization accuracy on MNIST and Imagenet \cite{ILSVRC15} \footnote{$\epsilon$-LRP has been shown equivalent to GI theoretically, so we do not show the results of $\epsilon$-LRP.}.

+We evaluate the infidelity of these attribution methods on images from MNIST dataset.
+We adopt the infidelity metric proposed in \cite{yeh2019fidelity}, which quantifies the degree to which it captures how the predictor function itself changes in response to significant perturbations.
+We use the square removal perturbation to assess the attributions of MLP, C-sg, and C-sp (CNN softplus) models.
+The infidelity trends (Figure \ref{IFtrend}) show a negative correlation between the infidelity and the number of principles followed by these methods.
+Furthermore, we also compare the infidelity of first and second-order Taylor explanations on MNIST dataset.
+Experimental results show that the average infidelities of the second-order one (0.27 on C-sg, 0.75 on C-sp) are significantly lower than the infidelity of the first-order one (0.48 on C-sg, 0.84 on C-sp).
+The results indicate that additional high-order Taylor terms indeed help improve the explanation.

-Second, quantitative measurements are compared via localization performance, i.e., how well attribution methods locate objects of interest.
-A common approach is to compare the saliency maps from the attribution scores with bounding box annotations.
-Assume the bounding box contains $n$ pixels.
+We also investigate the relationship by measuring the attribution performance of these attribution methods on Imagenet.
+Here bounding box accuracy \cite{Karl2020Restricting} is adopted to evaluate how well attribution methods locate objects of interest.
+Assume the annotated bounding box contains $n$ pixels.
 We select top $n$ pixels according to ranked attribution scores and count the number of pixels $m$ inside the bounding box.
-The ratio $\frac{m}{n}$ is used as the metric of localization accuracy \cite{Karl2020Restricting}. $\alpha$ represents the percentage of pixels in a bounding box.
-We consider two scenarios: bounding boxes covering less than 33\% ($\alpha \leq 33\%$) and 66\% ($\alpha \leq 66\%$ ) of the input image respectively.
-We run the experiments over 4k images for different $\alpha$ and the results of localization accuracy are shown in Table \ref{Bounding box localization accuracy}.
+The ratio $\frac{m}{n}$ is used as the metric of localization accuracy.
+We only consider the images whose bounding boxes cover less than 33\% of the input image.
+The bounding box accuracies are calculated on VGG16, VGG19, and Resnet18 networks.
+The trends in Figure \ref{Acctrend} shows a positive correlation between the bounding box accuracy and the number of principles followed by these method.

-Integrated Gradient has a superior localization performance than Gradient for both $\alpha$.
-This observation is consistent with our theoretical investigation.
-The reformulation of Integrated Gradient involves complex feature interactions so that it describes the model behaviors more adequately than Gradient.
-The proposed improvements IG1, IG2 significantly outperform Integrated Gradient by over two percentages.
-IG3 performs the best due to improved attribution robustness by averaging attributions across multiple baselines.
+The visualization comparisons among attribution methods are shown in Figure \ref{Visualization Comparison}.
+Firstly, the saliency maps based on Gradient and GI are visually noisy and involves some irrelevant regions to the prediction.
+Occ-p, which incorporates high-order terms into the attribution, can approximately highlight the object of interest.
+DL and IG accurately identify right location of object, however they are very sensitive to the selection of baseline.
+For example, When interpreting corgi image with a black image baseline, IG assigns significantly higher contributions to white areas than black areas.
+This is due to the bias induced by large differences of input change $\Delta$ among different feature dimensions.
+EG solved this issue, and its generated saliency maps, evenly distributed with less noises, are sharper, and clearly display the shapes and boarders of the objects.